GasperFunda/gasperfunda/README.md

 - 🔭 I’m currently working with React, Angular and NestJS

-- 🌱 I’m currently wanting to learn Svelte
+- 🌱 I’m currently learning Svelte

 - 🏐 I love playing sports, going to the gym, listening to music, hanging out with friends and playing video games